soundpress/RulesOfNYC/docs/c01/index.rst

 (e) Tests.
 Tests for each specific installation of originally treated combustible material, or any re-tests thereof, shall be made by the Fire Commissioner, or in a laboratory approved by him, in accordance with the requirements of these rules.

    (1) Sampling for test specimens.
 Samples of each variety of material and for every kind of treatment shall be subject to separate tests.
-Samples shall be of sufficient size to furnish test specimens provided for in § 12-02(e)(2).
+Samples shall be of sufficient size to furnish test specimens provided for in 2 RCNY § 12-02(e)(2).
 At least three samples shall be furnished for every 500 square feet or fraction thereof.

    (2) Test specimens.
 Specimens for test shall be 2 in. wide and 12 1/2 in. long and shall be numbered on one end.
 Test specimens shall be carefully cut from at least three different places in the material to provide a minimum of three test specimens from each material for testing.